Ak1ralin/CyberSecurity/Materials/04.Authorization/Authorization.md

 -   **Authorization**: "What can you do?" -> **Policy will tell you**
     - **Policy (Law) :** Help to decide
-        - App-specific decision-making based on policy : Samething action is different in different application -> No general AuthZ can use for every application
+        - App-specific decision-making based on policy : Same situation, action is different in different application -> No general AuthZ can use for every application
         - Type Enforcement (Police) : Enforce to follow policy
 -   **Security Policy**: Clearly define what is secure or insecure, We cannot say something is "safe" unless we define what "safe/unsafe" looks like
 -   **Secure System**:  Start Secure + No Insecure Moves = Always Secure.